 Since 2000, Woodcrest has added a Saturday night service, large lobby, expanded bookstore and café area, a video café, The Underground space for youth, Kidcrest, and a classroom area for adults.
 Staff offices now utilize the west area of the building.

 A major accomplishment was also the addition of the Jefferson City campus of Woodcrest.
 The campus now meets in the Capital Mall and utilizes video messages from the Columbia campus.
-As total attendance now tops 2,200 and space is limited, the hope is that Woodcrest can continue to grow in this way to other locations.
+The hope is that Woodcrest can continue to grow in this way to other locations.

 "I would like to see Woodcrest continue to grow and to expand into the other communities as we did in Jefferson City with the video," Cindy says.